 In certain cases, the inputs used to measure fair value may fall into different hierarchy levels.
 In such cases, for disclosure purposes, the level in the hierarchy within which the fair value measurement in its entirety falls is determined based on the lowest level input that is significant to the fair value measurement.

-For the years ending June 30, 2014 and 2013, all of the Foundation's investments are classified within Level 1 of the hierarchy.
+At June 30, 2015 and 2014, all of the Foundation's investments are classified within Level 1 of the hierarchy.

 NOTE F - ENDOWMENTS